 In a 1 February interview with a Michigan-based Patch site, Saari denied having written those words.
 According to Patch, Saari said he believed someone had fabricated the screen shots, and added: “I’ve never made those comments.
 It’s not my character.”

-On 5 February, however, Saari told us by phone that the post was authentic and was published by his Facebook account, but that it was the result of a hack, and that he personally did not write it.
-Saari said:
+On 5 February, however, Saari told us by phone that although the post was authentic and was published by his Facebook account it was the result of a hack and that he personally did not write it: “When I ran for Congress as a Democrat in 2014, my Facebook was hacked … The biblical thing [the post about young girls] did not come from me.”

 However, the post in question was published in 2016.

-For his part, Saari told us he does not defend or support the practice of adult men marrying or having sex with pre-pubescent girls.
+For his part, Saari told us he does not defend or support the practice of adult men marrying or having sex with pre-pubescent girls: “Absolutely not.
+If I had a daughter, I think I’d go berserk if anyone was even looking at my daughter.”

-Saari said he believes the post was designed by hackers to portray him as a “child molester” and thereby inflict the maximum possible damage on his political career.
+Saari said he believed the post was designed by hackers to portray him as a “child molester” and thereby inflict the maximum possible damage on his political career: “The Democrat party or whoever it was who sabotaged my campaign knew there could be nothing heavier than that.”

 Facebook users have also condemned a series of posts from Saari’s account which contained racially charged, derogatory language and appeared to support racial segregation.